Carmacks, Yukon: Economy

 The area around Carmacks has abundant mineral resources, including coal, copper, and gold.
 Various mining activities are taking place on mineral sites around Carmacks.
 There is a small zinc-copper mine in production near Carmacks operated by Western Silver and a gold property northwest of Carmacks currently in the exploration stage operated by Northern Freegold Resources based out of Whitehorse.

 Attractions

 The Carmacks Recreation Centre is at the east end of River Drive between the nursing station and visitor centre, and is a community focal point for youth.
-There is a youth drop in daily with a computer access, video games, table games and other activities, often funded by Yukon grant programs.
+There is a youth drop in daily with activities often funded by Yukon grant programs.
 The gymnasium is host to adult floor hockey and other sports.
-The Recreation Centre also holds a three lane curling rink, fully loaded fitness gym and a full kitchen for all occasions.
+The Recreation Centre also holds a skating rink, fully loaded fitness gym and a full kitchen for all occasions.

-Carmacks also has an indoor swimming pool that is open to the community from June to September.

 Infrastructure

-Carmacks is served by Klondike Highway by cars and Carmacks Airport by air.
+Carmacks is served by the Klondike Highway by cars and Carmacks Airport by air.

+It has been proposed as a hub for an extension of the Alaska Railroad, and historically for an extension of the White Pass and Yukon Route from Whitehorse.